nikitavoloboev/data/productivity/flow/rules.md

 ## Nutrition
 - No processed sugar.
 No food with extra sugar in it.
 - No drinks other than water, coffee and tea.
 No added sugar in the drinks.
+- Always have water/tea next to me when working on something.
+Fill up the water/tea if it empties.
 - No meat or dairy products.
 Health and [ethical reasons](../../life/compassion.md).
 - Focus on Whole Food, Plant-Based diet.